6 ways to save money on Christmas gifts

 1. Take advantage of post-Christmas sales

-Alright, so I know this may sound a bit strange, but it’s a great way to save money on gift giving.
+Alright, so I know this may sound a bit strange, but it’s a great way to save money on gift-giving.
 The trick is to “predict” what you might want to give your loved ones next Christmas by shopping for their gifts right after this Christmas.

-The reason to do this is because you can save a lot of money.
+The reason to do this is that you can save a lot of money.
 Sometimes you can save up to 90% off various gift products during this period (usually January, and sometimes into February).